aljazerzen/lutra/website/content/docs/_index.md

 }
 ```

-To execute a program from some other programming language (such as Rust or Python), it is recommended to use **codegen** to generate type definitions in the target language.
-These definitions can encode inputs and decode outputs of the programs.
+To call programs from other languages (Rust, Python, etc.), **codegen** can be used to generate type definitions in the target language.
+The generated code also handles serialization of inputs and deserialization of outputs.

 ```rust
 // build.rs